apache/systemds/algorithms-regression.md

-**fmt**: (default: `"text"`) Matrix M file output format, such as `text`, `mm`, or `csv`; see read/write functions in SystemML Language Reference for details.
+**fmt**: (default: `"text"`) Matrix M file output format, such as `text`, `mm`, or `csv`; see read/write functions in SystemDS Language Reference for details.

 ### Examples